 Contrary to what some believe, all gold is not created equal.

-Pre-1933 gold coins are a valuable addition to any investor's portfolio.
+Pre-1933 gold coins are a valuable addition to any collector's portfolio.
 Whereas the value of gold bullion is based solely upon its weight, there are three factors that establish the value of a gold coin dated prior to the year 1933 - the weight of the precious metal in the coin, the scarcity (or rarity) of a particular coin, and its mint state or condition.

 These particular coins dated pre-1933 became scarce as a result of Executive Order 6102, signed by President Franklin D. Roosevelt on April 5, 1933, at the height of the monetary and banking crisis during the Great Depression.
 President Roosevelt's Order required gold owners to trade in all but 5 ounces of the gold coins in their possession to a Federal Reserve Bank in exchange for about $20 of paper money per ounce.
 Consequently, it is estimated that only about 1% of the gold coins minted prior to 1933 remain in existence today, and those coins now have increased value due to their scarcity.